The Way of Peace (film)

 The Way of Peace is a 1947 puppet animation film, financed by the Lutheran Church in America, giving a Christian view of life in the Atomic Age.
-It was directed by Frank Tashlin, produced by Wah Ming Chang, and narration read by Lew Ayres.
+It was written and directed by Frank Tashlin, produced by Wah Ming Chang, and narration read by Lew Ayres.
 In 2014, the film was named to the National Film Registry as being deemed "culturally, historically, or aesthetically significant".

 Premise

 The film is a Christian parable about the end of the world in the Atomic Age told with puppet animation.
 Its scope is broad, from the creation of the world to the birth of Christ to the atomic destruction of the Earth.